 Engaging with aid practitioners

 The award will support the visit of aid practitioners to the module ‘The Anthropology of Development and Humanitarianism’.
-In preparation, students will research the relevant organisations and issues, and produce a website where they will explain how anthropology can help us understand development and humanitarian issues better.
+In preparation, students will research the relevant organisations and issues.
+They will produce a website that explains how anthropology can help us better understand development and humanitarian issues .

 Anthropology students often ask how the theories that they learn can be relevant to global challenges.
 Thanks to the award, they will have a chance to explore this question by putting anthropological works in conversation with aid practitioners.Dr Chika Watanabe / Lecturer in Social Anthropology